andrastantos/brew/docs/cpu/isa_details.rst

 ~~~~~~~~~~~
 Invalidates any data- or instruction-cache lines that contain the logical address corresponding to the value of :code:`$rA`.
 Cache invalidation applies to both L1 and L2 level caches.
 System-level caches (L3) are not invalidated.
 In a multi-processor system, only local caches (caches that are in the path-to-memory for the core executing the instruction) are invalidated.

+Dirty lines in data-caches are flushed to memory as they are invalidated.

 The implementation is not allowed to throw exceptions even if the memory location violates access permissions.
 In these cases, the invalidation request is silently ignored.